seanbrar/paperweight/README.md

 - Python 3.10 or higher
 - Required Python packages:
-  - pypdf
+  - pypdf - For PDF document processing
-  - python-dotenv
+  - python-dotenv - For environment variable management
-  - PyYAML
+  - PyYAML - For configuration parsing
-  - requests
+  - requests - For API communication
-  - simplerllm
+  - simplerllm - For LLM integration
+  - tenacity - For resilient API interactions
+  - tiktoken - For token counting

 ## Installation